NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 The predicate above is not required, but it can save memory traffic on some holes.

-If strong correctness is required, we need to assert that the condition of FTTC is false, because otherwise the generated code would preduce wrong results.
+If strong correctness is required, we need to assert that the condition of FTTC is false, because otherwise the generated code would produce wrong results.
 If the condition of FTTC is indeed false, then we can achieve strong correctness by generate the following code: